-The assessment system and criteria regarding student course performance are clear, adequate and wellcommunicated to the students.
+The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
 The assessment system is course work (including mid-term examination) 50% and final examination 50% while the passing mark is 50%.

-There is good evidence of structured and well-organized taught material (lecture presentations, good blending of theoretical material and practice, independent study etc).
+There is good evidence of structured and well-organized taught material (lecture presentations, good blending of theoretical material and practice, case studies (groups and individual), etc.).
 All teaching material is uploaded to the Moodle platform and students have easy access to it.
 Textbooks are revised regularly and students get the newest editions.